Tom Clancy once said “life is about learning; when you stop learning, you die”.

 The class starts with a short mindful meditation in the form of deep breathing and a body scan; and finishes off with reiki relaxation.
-The class promotes deep breathing and posture mindfulness throughout; with a movement sequence inspired by yoga (to flex, tone, lengthen and strengthen); Tia Chi (to promote controlled movement and breathing that works with the energy around your body); Qigong and Energy Medicine (to promote controlled movement that works with key acupressure points and the meridians (energy) within your body).
+The class promotes deep breathing and posture mindfulness throughout; with a movement sequence inspired by yoga (to both open up each of the seven chakras and to flex, tone, lengthen and strengthen); Tia Chi (to promote controlled movement and breathing that works with the energy around your body); Qigong and subtle Energy Medicine moves (to promote controlled movement that works with key acupressure points and the meridians (energy) within your body).

 Gentle this may be, but over time you see underused muscles start to strengthen and tone, and your flexibility improves.
 Your energy and vitality increases and you gain a greater sense of calm; an all over mental and physical wellbeing workout.

 What issues might your favorite sport be giving you?